department-of-veterans-affairs/va.gov-platform-architecture/rfc/2023/2023-05-01-va-rfc-frontend-performance.md

 ### Adopt a hypermedia approach

 One alternative would be to adopt an hypermedia-centric approach and have `vets-api` generate HTML documents and "partials" in coordination with a lightweight hypertext-centric framework such as [htmx](https://htmx.org), a ~14KiB JavaScript library.
 This would shift a lot of logic to the server and minimize the amount of JavaScript, the major contributor to the performance issues facing VA.gov.
 This would represent a paradigm shift in how VA.gov applications are built, and require a significant investment in time and resources to adopt across all applications.
 This shift could be done incrementally, but still represents a major architectural change.

+### Adopt a lightweight frontend approach

+As described in [RFC: The Platform shall provide a lightweight App path for VFS frontends](2023-05-01-va-rfc-lightweight-apps-paths.md), we can also improve performance by generating static HTML at build time rather than in the user's browser at run time.
+This approach focuses on performance first and allows application teams to just enough JavaScript to power their application.
+This approach is suited more for smaller applications than more complex form-driven applications, however.
+This approach should be one tool in our approach to performance, not the only tool.

 ### Do nothing